Not Too Sharp

 Not Too Sharp is an all-male a cappella group from the University of New Hampshire in Durham, New Hampshire, USA.
 Begun in 2002, the 9-12 man group performs live on the college campus, at other groups’ venues, and in the New Hampshire community.
 Their annual benefit show supports the American Cancer Society.
 The ensemble has previously competed twice in the International Championship of Collegiate A Cappella in 2015 and 2018.
-The Recorded Acappella Review Board says of Not Too Sharp, “All male, slightly goofy and possessed of an infectious energy… Charisma just drips out of the speakers.”
+The Recorded Acappella Review Board says of Not Too Sharp, “All male, and possessed of an infectious energy.”
 In 2010, the group was presented with a "Best of New Hampshire" award for contemporary a cappella.